Lord & Taylor flagship store locks its doors forever

 Founded in 1826 on Manhattan’s Lower East Side, Lord & Taylor was one of the nation’s first big department stores, run by two English-born cousins, Samuel Lord and George Washington Taylor.
 The store occupied several locations before 1914, when it moved into the building that fills a whole Manhattan block on Fifth Avenue at 38th Street.

+“I’ve come here many times, I’ve purchased many dresses, for family occasions, for weddings, for parties, bar mitzvahs, engagements, and I really did very well here,” she said.
+“It’s sad ... it’s very barren; only the first floor was open.”

+Others were effusive — over a bargain bonanza of goods they brought home.
+One woman visited the store 21 times since the clearance sale started in November, buying dozens of dresses, plus furs, shoes, furniture, crystal, tables and whatnot.

-The store scheduled its closing for 3 p.m., when customers were turned away.
-But the last door wasn’t locked till 3:22 p.m., giving those inside a few extra minutes to exit.
+The store was scheduled to close at 3 p.m., when customers were turned away.
+But the last door wasn’t locked until 3:22 p.m., giving those inside some extra minutes to exit.

-But this wasn’t going to be Conte’s last trip to Lord & Taylor.
+When Conte walked out, she declared this wasn’t going to be her last trip to Lord & Taylor.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.